hiveeyes/documentation/doc/source/goals.rst

 Short term
 ==========
-- The primary goal is to gain insight into the environment inside the beehive by collecting environmental data using cheap microcontroller and sensor hardware.
+- The primary goal is to gain insight into the environment inside the beehive by collecting environmental data using affordable microcontroller and sensor hardware.
   The telemetry data is transmitted to the data collection backend for storage, postprocessing, redistribution, visualization and analysis.